Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 The success that residential brokers are having on the platforms suggests commercial professionals could leverage it further.

 Lastly, Quora can be used as a channel for blog ideas.
-The questions asked in quora make great blog titles and mean that you are creating content on topics people want and topics people search for.
+The questions asked in quora make great blog titles that focus on topics people search for.

 Medium is a user-generated content community of long-form written content.

 Medium can be pointed to your domain or a subdomain and replace your blog, or you can use it as a channel to copy your content to.
 The benefits on the former are that the pre-built aesthetics of Medium save you time formatting and designing, allowing you to spend time on creating content.

 If you don’t want to do this, copying your content onto Medium still exposes your content to a new audience and enables it to be discovered in new ways.